Sub-title: The Origin of Rest Mass

 This is important especially when we bring our focus on the weak equivalence principle.
 We are learning in post-modern physics that rest mass is as a result of the unaccounted proportion by which gravity accelerates greater than an accelerating body.

 So, we now understand why the rest mass of a body is constant in the universe.
-The mystery of the constancy of rest mass is related to the constancy of the speed of light.
+The mystery of the constancy of rest mass is related to the mystery of the constancy of the speed of light.

 Listen: gravity accelerates greater than any accelerating body by a proportion of acceleration that is related to rest mass, and this is why rest mass is constant.